Sectors & IndustriesEnergyOil & Gas Midstream

 1. Torm (NASDAQ:TRMD)

-Torm (NASDAQ:TRMD) has an annual dividend yield of 15.25%, which is 10 percentage points higher than the oil & gas midstream industry average of 5.39%.
-Torm's dividend payout is not stable, having dropped more than 10% two times in the last 10 years.
+Torm (NASDAQ:TRMD) has an annual dividend yield of 17.82%, which is 14 percentage points higher than the oil & gas midstream industry average of 3.9%.
+Torm's dividend payout is not stable, having dropped more than 10% five times in the last 10 years.
 Torm's dividend has shown consistent growth over the last 10 years.

-Flex Lng (NYSE:FLNG) has an annual dividend yield of 10.69%, which is 5 percentage points higher than the oil & gas midstream industry average of 5.39%.
-Flex Lng's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
-Flex Lng's dividend has shown consistent growth over the last 10 years.
+Plains Holdings (NASDAQ:PAGP) has an annual dividend yield of 7.4%, which is 3 percentage points higher than the oil & gas midstream industry average of 3.9%.
+Plains Holdings's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
+Plains Holdings's dividend has not shown consistent growth over the last 10 years.

-Flex Lng's dividend payout ratio of 139.5% indicates that its high dividend yield might not be sustainable for the long-term.
+Plains Holdings's dividend payout ratio of 163.4% indicates that its high dividend yield might not be sustainable for the long-term.

-Marine Petroleum Trust (NASDAQ:MARPS) has an annual dividend yield of 9.7%, which is 4 percentage points higher than the oil & gas midstream industry average of 5.39%.
-Marine Petroleum Trust's dividend payout is not stable, having dropped more than 10% sixteen times in the last 10 years.
-Marine Petroleum Trust's dividend has not shown consistent growth over the last 10 years.
+Mplx (NYSE:MPLX) has an annual dividend yield of 6.98%, which is 3 percentage points higher than the oil & gas midstream industry average of 3.9%.
+Mplx's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
+Mplx's dividend has shown consistent growth over the last 10 years.

-Marine Petroleum Trust's dividend payout ratio of 104.2% indicates that its high dividend yield might not be sustainable for the long-term.
+Mplx's dividend payout ratio of 81.2% indicates that its high dividend yield is sustainable for the long-term.

 Why are oil & gas midstream stocks up?